 Comprehensive Aluminum Extrusion Services from Tri-State Aluminum

 We have a diverse group of clients.
 From complex engineering projects to simple painting frames, we can serve just about any industry.
-We have proudly been in business for over 30 years.
+We have proudly been in the aluminum extrusion business for over 30 years.
 Our founders saw the need for an aluminum extruder that wasn’t tied to a major multinational manufacturer.
 We are small enough to work closely with our clients and big enough to complete large and complex orders.
-We can deliver quickly across the Tri-state area given our strategic location in Bridgewater, New Jersey.
+With our fleet of trucks, we can deliver quickly across the Tri-state area given our strategic location in Bridgewater, New Jersey.
 Our shop is less than one mile from Route 287, allowing us to get deliveries on the road quickly.

 Sustainability is a priority for our company, allowing us to work on green projects.
 Aluminum is one of the most recycled materials in human history.
 We believe that high-quality aluminum and sustainability go hand in hand.

-We believe that your product is our product.
-We take a consultative approach with clients, ensuring that the final product meets a high standard of quality.
+We believe that your aluminum product is our aluminum product.
+We take a consultative approach with clients, ensuring that the final aluminum product meets a high standard of quality.
 Our team can help with conceptualizing a product, designing the product, and bringing it to fruition.

 If you have any questions about our services or capabilities, feel free to contact us today.